Delivering a modern and fully accessible transport hub at Glasgow’s gateway to Scotland.

 Glasgow Queen Street station is Scotland’s third busiest railway station, providing rail connections to and from the city to the wider Glasgow area as well as throughout the country.

 Popular amongst commuter and leisure travellers, the number of people using the station is set to increase by 40 per cent to reach 28m by 2030.
-To manage this growth in passenger numbers, work is now underway to create a spacious and accessible transport facility that has been carefully designed to be a positive and prominent addition to Glasgow’s historic George square.
+To manage this growth in passenger numbers, work is nearing completion , providing a spacious and accessible transport facility that has been carefully designed to be a positive and prominent addition to Glasgow’s historic George Square.